brotkrueml/typo3-form-rate-limit/Documentation/Command/Index.rst

 Target group: **Administrators**

-The states of the rate limiter stored in the :file:`var/form_rate_limit/` folder.
+The states of the rate limiter is stored in the :file:`var/form_rate_limit/` folder.
 To clean up this folder with expired states, a command is available.
 You can call it on the console with: